ckeditor/ckeditor4-docs/docs/guide/dev/features/emoji/README.md

 {@img assets/img/emoji_03.png The editor content with emoji inserted.}

+## Dropdown

+Starting with CKEditor 4.11.0 the Emoji plugin features also a button that shows a dropdown where you can browse all the available emojis.

+{@img assets/img/emoji_04.png Emoji dropdown with search input focused.}

+Clicking any icon in categories section will scroll the dropdown down to a given category.

+You can also use the text filter input to type and narrow the results.
+This filter also matches the keywords, so if the database contains emoji like `:man_health_worker:` and `:woman_health_worker:` with `doctor` keyword, then typing `doctor` will also include these two results.

 ## Configuration

 The emoji feature is ready-to-use out of the box, but you can customize it by modifying the default emoji list or changing the number of characters that trigger the autocompletion mechanism.